alanrogers/eghop/src/suggested.md

        in these regions might have favoured the contact between the two groups."

+1. [Wang et al. 2020][wang20:plog] Tracking human population structure through time from whole genome sequences.

+  * These authors introduce a new method for inferring the deep history of population size and admixture.
+Using this method, they "detect traces of extremely deep ancestry between some African populations, with around 1% of ancestry dating to divergences older than a million years ago."

 1. [Porubsky et al. 2020][porubsky20:ng] Recurrent inversion toggling and great ape genome evolution.